McFizh/smad/README.md

 - Implement simple ldap query mechanism to get user by UPN attribute
 - Support for groups (at least so that user record indicated groups that user is in)

-## Configuration file
+## Configuration files

-File consists of 3 parts:
+Application requires 3 configuration files to work (copy from example files, and modify if needed):

-- Configuration
+- config.json
   - The actual application spesific configuration
-- Users
+- users.json
   - List of users known to app.
   - 'upn' and 'password' attributes are used as bind username/passwords
-- Groups
+- groups.json
   - List of groups in system.
 Not implemented yet

 ## SSL support